Gilgames000/nostale-packet-sender/README.md

 # nostale-packet-sender
-A packet sender for the MMORPG NosTale that reads packets from a pipe and sends them to the game server using the game client's send function.
+A spacket sender for the MMORPG NosTale that reads packets from a pipe and sends them to the game server using the game client's send function.
 You can find a minimal example of a pipe server [here](https://gist.github.com/Gilgames000/dbdacd1f455aff60d819ffdddd3dfd02).

 ## How to use
 1. Build the dll